chrishah/MITObim/README.md

 NOTE:
 - The strain name needs to be the same as used in the initial MIRA assembly.
-- The full path to the readpool and the maf file is required.

 After the process has finished looking into the log file will yield something like: